about

 documentaries, library collection, teaching, phd in japanese rap music

-I'm from San Bernardino, CA.
+I'm from San Bernardino, California.

 I lived in Tokyo for a few years, am fluent in Japanese, pretty good in Spanish, okay in Mandarin,

-I have a PhD in Asian Studies from Cornell University, did a Fulbright in Japan, a post-doctorate at Princeton,
+I have a PhD in Asian Studies from Cornell University, a post-doctorate at Princeton,

-Thus far my work has won two Emmys (plus two nominations), and a Pulitzer (with the Los Angeles Times).
+Thus far my work has won three Emmys (plus two nominations), a Pulitzer (with the Los Angeles Times), and a Fulbright in Japan,

 I’ve also established the (possibly) world's largest public collection of Japanese hip-hop, and hosted a TV show about video games.